cherry-nft/eliza/packages/plugin-artcade/playground/src/public/artcade-prompt.md

 - Must be responsive (work down to 320px)
 - Must include ARIA labels
 - Must not use external resources
+- Must include comments marking pattern usage: /_ Start Pattern: [ID] _/ and /_ End Pattern: [ID] _/
+- Must preserve functionality from reused patterns

 IMPORTANT VALIDATION REQUIREMENTS:

 1. Response MUST be a single JSON object
 2. ALL fields marked as REQUIRED must be present
 3. The 'plan' object MUST include ALL specified fields
+4. The 'pattern_usage' object MUST document all reused patterns
-4. Do not include any explanation, markdown formatting, or additional text
+5. Do not include any explanation, markdown formatting, or additional text
-5. The response must be valid JSON that can be parsed directly
+6. The response must be valid JSON that can be parsed directly
+7. All pattern code must maintain its original functionality

-Before returning, verify that your response includes ALL required fields and follows the exact structure specified above.
+Before returning, verify that:

+1. Your response includes ALL required fields
+2. The JSON structure is exactly as specified above
+3. All reused pattern code is properly documented
+4. The HTML output is complete and self-contained